-If we didn't accept your cover on standard terms, and the person covered changes their lifestyle, occupation or leisure activities in a way that you think reduces the likelihood of a claim, you can ask us to review the terms for your cover.
+If we didn't accept your cover on standard terms, and the person covered changes their lifestyle in a way that you think reduces the likelihood of a claim, you can ask us to review the terms for your cover.
+For example, perhaps we applied an exclusion when the cover started because of the person covered's occupation but they have now changed their occupation.